webrtc-rs/apprtc/docs/design/apprtc-signaling-architecture-design.md

 `sfu-upgrade`, `sfu-downgrade`, worker frames, `Upgrading`, and all SFU assignment are V2-only.
 A stock V1 browser never receives a control it cannot process.

-For v2 validation, `POST /v2/join/{roomid}` returns `{result:"INVALID_ROOM_ID"}` when the path segment is not a canonical `u64`.
-The v2 browser WebSocket returns `{error:"INVALID_ROOM_ID"}` or `{error:"INVALID_CLIENT_ID"}` and closes when its `register` frame contains a non-canonical/out-of-range value.
-The same values on v1 routes and frames are forwarded as strings without numeric parsing.
+For v2 validation, `POST /v2/join/{roomid}` returns `{result:"INVALID_ROOM_ID"}` when the path segment is not a canonical room token (§8.1): 22 base64url characters decoding to the 16 bytes of a UUIDv8, with zero trailing bits.
+The v2 browser WebSocket returns `{error:"INVALID_ROOM_ID"}` or `{error:"INVALID_CLIENT_ID"}` and closes when its `register` frame carries a token that fails those checks or a client id that is not a canonical `u64`.
+The same values on v1 routes and frames are forwarded as opaque strings without any parsing.

 ### 3.1.2 Signal epochs